Open Quantum System Approaches to Superconducting Qubits: Superconducting Qubits

 The source of decoherence in superconducting qubits is the stochastic noises resulting from the interaction between the qubit and the environment.
 The noise leads to unwanted terms in the Hamiltonian of the qubits, and consequently unwanted operations in the computing process.
 Therefore, the analysis of the dynamics and performance of the qubits would be complicated.

 There are many types of noise in superconducting qubits.
 However, we briefly discuss some of the most common types of them.

 \subparagraph{Charge noise} is a common noise in solid-state devices.
 This noise originates fluctuating charges in the structural disorder or charge traps in the dielectrics and tunnel barrier of the junction.
 It can be modeled as an ensemble of fluctuating two-level systems or as bulk dielectric loss \cite{Wang,Dial}.
-Charge noise is mainly responsible for the relaxation ($T_1$) of a transmon qubit \cite{Krantz}.
 To mitigate the effects of charge noise, we can use the etching and passivation to remove amorphous layers, crystalline dielectrics and ordered Josephson junction barriers \cite{Siddiqi}.

 \subparagraph{Photon number fluctuations} is the major decoherence source in the circuit quantum electrodynamics \cite{Schuster1}.
 Photon number fluctuations of microwave fields in the cavity affect the superconducting qubits in the dispersive limit that leads to pure dephasing ($T_2$) \cite{Krantz}.